brady-aiello/DeepPrint/README.md

 We can just copy this from a log and use it in a test without modification.

+You can see more examples in [tests](./main-project/src/test/kotlin/com/bradyaiello/deepprint/BasicTest.kt)

+## Consume as a Dependency?
+This is still in its early stages, so it hasn't been published.
+So you will need to clone the project to try it out.
+This should be tighter before then, and it will need some automated testing in Github CI.

 ## How To Use It
 Given the previous sample classes, we just add the `@DeepPrint` annotation, and DeepPrint generates the functions.